Level: Intermediate to Advanced

 Chaburah is an intermediate to advanced-level course that is open to TMI Chaverim who have completed previous courses with The Mussar Institute and are ready to build awareness of middot with a negative valence.
 This focus is appropriate as awareness and practice will build a bridge to the “positive.”
 Students cultivate a sharpened awareness of the play of inner traits in life which provides both the opportunity and strength to exercise choice.
 They report that they, their relationships and the context of their lives change and transform.
 For this reason, it is important to have a foundational understanding of many middot before embarking on this course.

 The Chaburah program focuses on one middah per month.
-Anger, impatience, stinginess, ingratitude, worry, envy, laziness, judgement, falsehood, arrogance, stubbornness, sorrow.
+Anger, impatience, stinginess, ingratitude, worry, envy, laziness, judgment, falsehood, arrogance, stubbornness, sorrow.